How to Become a Blog Expert

 Assess your work's urgency.
-Unless there's a strict deadline, walk away from it for at least a day.
+If there's a strict deadline, walk away for at least a day.
 Fresh eyes edit more effectively.

 Disengage your writer's ego and assume an editor mindset.
-When doing so, you have no problem evaluating and deleting to produce a more coherent and complete piece of content.
+When doing so, you have no problem evaluating and deleting to produce more coherent and complete content.

 Write notes without changing the draft as you lightly read your content.
 This is to record ideas you thought you included but didn't.
 You'll use them later.

-Draft a headline and edit until you have a headline that is ultra-specific, unique, useful, and urgent.
+Draft a headline and edit until you have an ultra-specific, unique, useful, and urgent headline.
 Be sure your intentions are clear and benefit-driven.